divakarvi/bk-spca/README.md

 #### [2.2.3][bk.2.2.3] <a name="s2.2.3"></a> C++ class interface to BLAS/LAPACK

 The [Vector class][Vector.hh] is an attempt to capture the general concept of vectors.
-The LU_Solve class of this section is narrowly defined.
+In contrast, the LU_Solve class of this section is narrowly defined.
 It does just one thing, which is to provide an easy interface to LAPACK's LU solver functions dgetrf() and dgetrs().

 [lusolve.hh][lusolve.hh]